rainbowdashlabs/sql-java/README.md

 You see something new here.
 The `WHERE` clause defines which columns we want to update.
 This time we say that we want to update the coins on a specific uuid.\
 Our return value changed as well.
 The method `executeUpdate()` returns us the number of rows we updated.
-If the result is 0 we dont updated anything so we return false.
+If the result is 0 we don't updated anything, so we return false.

 This mechanic can be used to make some nice thread save take operations without checking if a player has sufficient coins.